gregyjames/ParsonCSharp/README.md

 # ParsonCSharp
-A C# wrapper for Parson built using SWIG.
+A C# wrapper for Parson built using SWIG.This is mostly just a SWIG test.

 Based off:
 https://github.com/kgabis/parson